Raphfriend/USB2DB15/README.md

 </p>

 ### 3. Installation:

-Download the USB Host Shield 2.0 and install, so download the code (RFUSB_to_DB15.ino) and programm it on your AVR.
+Download the USB Host Shield 2.0 library and install it to the Arduino IDE.
+Open the INO file (RFUSB_to_DB15.ino) and program it to your AVR.

-If you have a USB Host shield mini, you will need to CUT trace after 2k2 resistor close to USB VBUS pin, so it will feed by 5V (JP2 on the custom PCB), just solder it on the hole at same trace.
+If you have a USB Host Shield Mini, you will need to CUT the trace after the 2K2 resistor close to the USB VBUS pin, to feed it 5V (JP2 on the custom PCB).
+Solder it to the hole at same trace.

 <p align="center">
   <img width="460" height="300" src="https://i.imgur.com/vGgNsPl.png">
 </p>

-Now, we devices that only work on 5V will turn on, like DS3.
+This enables devices that require +5V power to function correctly, as by default the USB Host Shield Mini only outputs 3.3V to the VBUS pin of the USB connector.

 The rest is plug and play.